davidlougheed/strkit/docs/remote_viz.md

 without having to copy data to your local machine.

 > [!NOTE]
 > This guide assumes that the `visualize` web server will run on port 5011 both locally and on the server.
+This is the
+> default, but you can specify a custom port using the `--port` option when running `strkit visualize`.

 > [!IMPORTANT]
 > While the server is running, others on the machine can access it, as it binds a port on the entire server.
 Do not do